FriendsOfREDAXO/redaxo-mit-docker/README.md

     PMA_PASSWORD: redaxo
 ```

-:point_right: _Keep in mind: Here we use a finished image for the container, which we do not adapt later.
-Therefore, we can directly integrate it with `image: phpmyadmin/phpmyadmin`  and do not need a separate dockerfile in the `docker/` folder, just like with our other containers._
+:point_right: _Keep in mind: Here we use a ready-made image for the container, which we do not modify afterwards.
+Therefore, we can fetch it with `image: phpmyadmin/phpmyadmin` and don’t need a separate dockerfile in the `docker/` folder, just like with our other containers._

 Restart the Docker container: